this-vijay/this-vijay.github.io/e-learning.md

-Created for Cuemath by Vijay Ravikumar, filmed and edited by Anushka Meenakshi, and featuring illustrations by Parvathy and acting by Iswar Lalitha, Kali Srinivasan, Rency Philip, and Sachin Gurjale.
+Written and directed by Vijay Ravikumar, filmed and edited by Anushka Meenakshi, and featuring illustrations by Parvathy and acting by Iswar Lalitha, Kali Srinivasan, Rency Philip, and Sachin Gurjale.

 Partly based on the web interactive <a href="https://aatishb.com/maskmath/"><i>The Multiplicative Power of Masks</i></a> by Aatish Bhatia.